 By the way, the first medical school in California was started in 1858 by a doctor named Elias Samuel Cooper of San Francisco.
 It was the first medical school in the Western United States.
 Later it became the medical school for Stanford University.
 (The portrait at the left was made in 1840 by Andrew Morton.)

-I’ve tried very hard to make the story as close to history as I can–except for the magic.
+I’ve tried very hard to make the The Black Alabaster Box as close to history as I can–except for the magic.
 But that comes later.
 I thought you might like to know a little bit more about the Santa Fe Trail.
-Here are a few notes and some links you can follow if you get really interested in the Trail.
+Here are a few notes I’ve made about the Trail and some links you can follow if you get really interested in learning more about The Santa Fe Trail.

 The Santa Fe Trail was one of the routes traveled by pioneers and traders in the 19th century.
 You can read more about its history by clicking the link or you can look at interesting bits about wagon trains.
 The wagon trains link has a cartoon at the top of the page that gives three key facts that are worth knowing and might surprise you.

-The Spanish set up an empire.
-It included Texas, New Mexico, Utah, Nevada, Arizona, western Colorado and California as well as the country of Mexico as we know it today.
-It was all known as Mexico then.
+The Spanish set up an empire in the New World, as did Britain and France.
+Spain wasn’t so successful in claiming Florida and the southern states, but it did expand from Mexico up through what is now Texas, New Mexico, Utah, Nevada, Arizona, western Colorado and California.
+It was all known as Mexico at one time.
 You can see a time-line of Mexico and watch a video by clicking the link.
 Warning: the video has some bloody images, so don’t watch it if you’re likely to have nightmares.
 Or have your parents preview the website so you can skip over the scary bits.

 There were other traders, who weren’t working for the army.
 They took products such as cloth, needles and thread, knives, and axes to trade for silver coins, gold, wool and mules.
 Traders usually sold their wagons and oxen in Santa Fe and used the mules to pack their goods back to Missouri.